brlol/RedeskyNew/README.md

 .js files are scripts.
 Other files are configurations.
 # Current Version: RedeskyNewV4
-Configurations will get updated and have new additions every week or sooner.
+Working on RedeskyNewV5 right now.
+Configurations will get updated every week or sooner.
 # Changelog
 Updates in V4:
 - Added a working NoFall (will lag you back if you have flagged)